 11.3 Cost Pools

+Policy:

 Cost pools shall only contain costs that are consistently treated as indirect (or are shared) costs and which jointly benefit two or more of the same programs or other cost objectives to the same degree.

-A cost pool can be used in the allocation of and/or shared costs.
+A cost pool can be used in the allocation of indirect costs.
 Only actual costs may be allocated for purposes of expenditure reporting (budgeted costs may only be used for purposes of developing the budget).
 The costs accumulated in a cost pool must benefit the same programs to the same degree so that the distribution base used to allocate the pool will result in an equitable distribution of costs relative to the benefits received.

 The U.S. Department of Labor Employment and Training Administration’s One-Stop Comprehensive Financial Management Technical Assistance Guide (One-Stop TAG) lists some examples of cost pools that an organization might establish.
 Those pools are listed below and described in Chapter II-8 of the One-Stop TAG.
-The link to the One-Stop TAG is provided under Authority.
 Examples of cost pools include, but are not limited to:

 administrative cost pools